 The progressive discipline process features increasingly formal efforts to provide feedback to the employee so that he or she can correct the problem.
 The goal of progressive discipline is to improve employee performance.

-But, each employee resignation poses the employer with a series of questions.
+Each employee resignation poses the employer with a series of questions.
 Find out how to handle an employee resignation.
-Find out how to handle an employee resignation when you're happy to see the employee go - and, when the resignation makes you sad.
+Find out how to handle an employee resignation when you're happy to see the employee go - and when the resignation makes you sad.